GivN0/portfolio1/README.md

 Given Onyumbe's portfolio.
-All folders are projects that I've completed.
+All folders contain the different projects that I've completed.

 - Games open with the exe file
 - Websites open with the html file